 Join the conversation!
-On this blog page we periodically post various thoughts and reflections about the HLC accreditation process in general, and about our preparation for the HLC Focused Visit in particular.
+On this page we also periodically post various thoughts and reflections about the HLC accreditation process in general, and about our preparation for the HLC Focused Visit in particular.
 Anyone can chime in!
-If you’d like to contribute please contact Lee Allard at firstname.lastname@example.org.
+If you’d like to contribute please contact Lee Allard at email@example.com.

 In early April 2019, a group of representatives from Highlands University attended the annual HLC Conference in Chicago.
 Our group consisted of faculty, administrators, and one Regent.
 The conference was quite informative, with a broad range of sessions on numerous topics related in one way or another to the accreditation process.